A Tale of Two Islands

 Borobudur is a temple complex on top of a hill just out of Yogya.
 We head to puppetry show or gamelan concert (both optional) in Yogya tonight.

 - Spend a day exploring one of the greatest Buddhist monuments in South East Asia

 There's quite a bit of driving over the next two days.
 First stop is Prambanan and its 220 odd temples, then we stay in Solo and drive to Malang on Day 5.

 - Visit the famous Prambanan complex, which encompasses 224 ruined Hindu temples

-- Stop by Solo and it's interesting markets, and perhaps visit the Mangkunegaran Palace
+- Stay overnight in Solo with its interesting markets, and perhaps visit the Mangkunegaran Palace

 - Drive on to the Dutch colonial town of Malang, set in lush countryside